 4. Cesar Chavez

-A labor leader and vegetarian, he co-founded the National Farm Workers Association.
+A labour leader and vegetarian, he co-founded the National Farm Workers Association.

 5. Delores Huerta